Love French Food

 • 📖 Recipe

-The aroma of freshly baked French bread wafting through your home is nothing short of enchanting.
+The aroma of freshly baked French bread wafting through your home is nothing short of enchanting!
+More tasty breads to mix up an orange blossom water French bread fouace or another well-known and famous French pastry bread croissant.

-This recipe calls for very few ingredients, four to be exact:
+This recipe calls for very few ingredients, three to be exact:

 • water